 Disabilities do not make a person a less functional member of the community.
-By giving equal opportunities and the corresponding respect, we grow a sense of confidence in the people with disabilities and cultivate a sense of belonging.
+By giving equal opportunities and the corresponding respect, we grow a sense of confidence in the persons with disabilities and cultivate a sense of belonging.
 This makes for positive growth attitudes, and despite any disability, a person will pursue and work on their goals, thus contributing positively to society.

-5. Empowering people with disabilities impacts the economy positively
+5. Empowering persons with disabilities impacts the economy positively

 6. To help people with hidden disabilities to come out and get proper assistance

 Some people are living with disabilities that they either hide or don’t even know they have.
 This is quite unfortunate.
 That’s why we need to raise awareness of such disabilities and create platforms to address these issues and empower these people.

 Since people with such abilities may need more care, proper awareness should be raised to promote relevant assistance.

 7. To bridge the gap between the minorities for total equality

-To empower people with disabilities, we need to teach each other the importance of unity as human beings regardless of whatever limitations.
+To empower persons with disabilities, we need to teach each other the importance of unity as human beings regardless of whatever limitations.
 Advocating for the rights and equal treatment of people with disabilities aims at creating a peaceful world with tolerance and acceptance.

 What’s more, acts of kindness unify all human beings, regardless of physical or mental limitations.
 When we work together to empower those who cannot stand up for themselves, we come closer and make it a better world.

-8. To tackle and minimize cases of abuse on people with disabilities
+8. To tackle and minimize cases of abuse on persons with disabilities

 In some third world countries, news about people exploitation of people with disabilities for fraud and other crime have been prevalent.
 By empowering people with disabilities, we can uncover such awful acts and protect potential victims in the process.